 We limited our expenses by eating a larger breakfast and lighter lunch mixed with snacks purchased from grocery stores.
-Limited drinking at restaurants and made our drinks at the hotel.
-We also did not buy any guided tours.
+Limited drinking at restaurants and avoided organized tours.

 The exact costs for this specific itinerary are listed in the table below.

 Without airfare, we managed this mid-range trip for around $800 each after splitting the costs of the rental car, gas, and hotels.
 Guided adventure tours like ziplining, waterfall repelling, horseback riding, or sport fishing are an easy $80-$100+ per person per activity.
 So plan accordingly!

-I hope this four-night Costa Rica itinerary plus bonus travel tips will help you plan the trip of your dreams.
+I hope this Costa Rica one week itinerary will help you plan the trip of your dreams.
 If you are anything like me, I know you are going to LOVE Costa Rica and want to visit many more times to come.
 There is so much to explore one trip is never enough.